rsasse/tamarin-prover-docker/README.md

 This container runs the [Tamarin prover](https://tamarin-prover.github.io/) which is being used for security protocol verification.
 The tool is currently being developed at [ETH Zürich](https://ethz.ch/) in Switzerland.

+Many thanks to [eikendev](https://github.com/eikendev) for providing us with this Dockerfile and instructions!

 # Usage

 We mainly use [Podman](https://podman.io/) to run this image because it's very convenient to run as a normal user.